 by Tim Gilmore, 8/28/2016

 “We don’t accept any government funding,” Evelyn Wright says, “because the government wants us to work from their script.”

-We’re standing in the museum library surrounded by thousands of volumes of Confederate history told almost entirely by the Confederates.
+We’re standing in the museum library surrounded by thousands of volumes of Confederate history told entirely by the Confederates.
 Nevertheless, Wright points to all 53 volumes of series one of The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies and says, “Now that tells both sides of the story.”

 Telling both sides is a recurrent theme in this two-room museum, as it is among Confederate apologists everywhere.
 So is the notion that American history as it’s taught today is “revisionist” and that those who find the Confederate flag offensive are ignorant of history.

 According to a Sons of Confederate Veterans pamphlet by the front door, “The Southern Soldier fought for a just cause, and the light of their accomplishments can never be dimmed by any revision of History.”
 It’s this revisionist “politically correct world” that’s branded “the Confederate Soldier as a traitor.
 We see it differently.”

 The library contains two shelves labeled “Black History,” but there’s no Frederick Douglass, no Sojourner Truth, no Civil Rights.
 There’s nothing on Jacksonville’s rich black history: no Eartha White, no Abraham Lincoln Lewis, no James Weldon Johnson, A. Philip Randolph or Blind Blake.
 There’s nothing on the blues and black music.
 These black histories were written by unremembered white writers and offer no otherwise unknown wisdom on or from black perspectives.

 For the G. Howard Bryan Museum of Southern History is less a museum of Southern history than a shrine to the Confederacy.